careers-forensic-accountant-990x358

 • Accreditation: Association to Advance Collegiate Schools of Business (AACSB)

-Step 6: Pursue forensic accounting certification (timeline varies) – In addition to advanced education, forensic accountants may pursue professional certification.
+Step 6: Pursue forensic accounting certification (timeline varies) – Forensic accountants may pursue professional certification in addition to advanced education.
 Here are three organizations offering forensic accounting credentials:

 • The Association of Certified Fraud Examiners (ACFE) offers the CFE or Certified Fraud Examiner credential.
-To be eligible for this exam, applicants must join the ACFE, and prepare for the CFE exam with a self-paced online or in-person preparation course.
-The third step is to take the exam determined by the ACFE’s eligible calculator.
-The cost of the CFE exam is $450 or $350 for those who purchase a CFE exam prep course.
+To be eligible for this exam, applicants must join the ACFE and prepare for the CFE exam with a self-paced online or in-person preparation course.
+The third step is to take the exam, which is determined by the ACFE’s eligibility calculator.
+The CFE exam costs $450 or $350 for those who purchase a CFE exam prep course.

 • The American Institute of Certified Public Accountants (AICPA) offers a Certified Financial Forensics (CFF) credential.
 To take this exam, candidates must have a valid and unrevoked CPA license or state-issued certificate, fill out an application demonstrating 1,000 hours of business experience in the past five years and show 59 to 75 hours of forensic accounting professional development, and pass the CFF exam.

-Please see our guide to Colleges with Forensic Accounting Programs for a comprehensive list of forensic accounting degree programs, including associate’s, bachelor’s, master’s degrees, and certificate programs.
+Please see our guide to Colleges with Forensic Accounting Programs for a comprehensive list of forensic accounting degree programs, including associate’s, bachelor’s, master’s, and certificate programs.

 Forensic Accountant Tasks and Responsibilities

 Forensic accountants have unique skill sets that help them do their jobs well.
-This includes the ability to think analytically and pay attention to accuracy.
-Math skills are essential as knowledge of local, state, and federal regulations change frequently.
+These include the ability to think analytically and pay attention to accuracy.
+Math skills are essential, as knowledge of local, state, and federal regulations changes frequently.
 In addition, forensic accountants must keep detailed and organized records for their clients in the event of an audit.

 Skills and tasks a forensic accountant must master to succeed in their work include: